atedeg/mdm-slides/content/_index.md

-All core domain actions use a monadic encoding of side-effects: all side effects are reified (using an [`mtl`](https://typelevel.org/cats-mtl/getting-started.html)-style encoding) and expressed in the type signature of the function.
+All core domain actions use a monadic encoding of side-effects: all side effects are reified (using an [`mtl`](https://typelevel.org/cats-mtl/getting-started.html)-style encoding) and expressed in the type signature of the function

 ```scala{|1|1,5|1,7|}
 def labelProduct[M[_]: CanRaise[WeightNotInRange]: CanEmit[ProductStocked]: Monad]